 Fitbit have made their mark on the UK fitness industry with their memorable ‘Find Your Fit’ marketing campaign.The motivating music, unusual activities, and new smart technologies that Fitbit teased us with in their TV advert left me eagerly wanting to join the Fitbit family with the Charge HR, and it was worth the wait.

-Like most other fitness watches, the HR comes with very little instruction, however it really isn't needed.
-It was simply a matter of strap on and go (after downloading, profiling and linking with the app of course).
+Like most other fitness watches, the HR comes with very little instruction, although it really isn't needed.
+It was simply a matter of strap on and go (after downloading, profiling, and linking with the app of course).

-Once it’s up and running with a simple tap of it’s LED screen users can view their steps, calories burnt, distance travelled, stairs climbed, heart rate and obviously the good old fashioned time.
+Once it’s up and running with a simple tap of its LED screen, users can view their steps, calories burnt, distance travelled, stairs climbed, heart rate, and the current time.

 I have always trained with a chest strap to optimise my training, which can often be uncomfortable and frankly hassle to attach, so the continuous wrist-based monitoring was something I was particularly intrigued by.